 - Learning how to disengage and break the conflict cycle and trauma bonds

 - Preparing for divorce and mediation

 If this is something that you’re interested in learning more about, contact us at firstname.lastname@example.org for more information.
 Or stay tuned.

-We are offering substantial scholarships for the first 5 people that register because we know that if you are ready to break free, we can help you get there.
+We are offering substantial scholarships for the first 5 people who register because we know that if you are ready to break free, we can help you get there.